KFK-1337/writeups/Temple.md

 The terminal is not being exited with ````CTRL + C````, making it possible to run other scripts on the target and use ````CTRL + C```` to exit that script and not the terminal reverse shell.

-**Process for obtaining Flag2.txt:**
+#Process for obtaining Flag2.txt:

-When enumerating for escalating possibilities, I always check manually at first before using auto scripts like Linpeas.
+When enumerating for privilege escalations, I always check manually at first before using auto scripts like Linpeas.
 This is because some escalations could often be found faster by one or multiple commands than by a script running multiple processes to gather critical information.
 For this, commands like ````netstat -tvlp```` to look for undiscovered open ports or locally open ports,
 ````find / -perm -4000 2>/dev/null```` to find SUID binaries which could be abused,